cwcyau/hdrukphdcourses/courses/causal.md

 1. In order to take part in the group tasks, students will be expected to have access to a laptop with the Python language installed.
 Familiarity with Python is an advantage, but experience in programming in any imperative language (e.g. R, C++, Java) will likely suffice for the course.

 2. Knowledge of mathematical probability and graphs is expected.
 Participants should have (or will have acquired) familiarity with the following:
-    - Topics equivalent to those covered as part of Chapters 1-4 (https://www.utstat.toronto.edu/mikevans/jeffrosenthal/book.pdf)
+    - Topics equivalent to those covered as part of Chapters 1-4 in [Probability and Statistics: The Science of Uncertainty](https://www.utstat.toronto.edu/mikevans/jeffrosenthal/book.pdf)
-    - Topics equivalent to those covered in Section 2.2. (http://mcb111.org/w06/KollerFriedman.pdf)
+    - Topics equivalent to those covered in Section 2.2 of [Probabilistic Graphical Models](http://mcb111.org/w06/KollerFriedman.pdf)

 3. Participants will be expected to be familiar with the concepts introduced in the [The Book of Why: The New Science of Cause and Effect](https://en.wikipedia.org/wiki/The_Book_of_Why) by Judea Pearl, an accessible introduction to structural causal modelling and inference, before attending the workshop.
     - Free excerpts are available [here](http://bayes.cs.ucla.edu/WHY/).